kofronpi/contracts-fr-en/src/en/cgv.md

 * A framework: structural software component, defining the foundation of the Deliverable.
 The framework has a specific license.
 The Customer has rights on the framework according to this particular license.

-* Specific development: content realized specifically by
-  {{ company.name }} for the Customer.
+* Specific development: content realized specifically by the Developer for the Customer.
 The Customer has a license on these specific development, as specified in section 7.2.

 * Provided assets : contents of all kind (code, texts, images, sounds) as defined in Article 1.
 The Customer keeps ownership of the provided assets.

 ### 7.2.
 Exclusive licence for the Deliverable

-Unless otherwise specified in the Particular conditions of contract, {{ company.name }} grants to the Customer an exclusive licence for the exploitation, reproduction, representation, modification, commercialization, translation of the Deliverable for all duration set by the applicable law, on any support and in any format.
+Unless otherwise specified in the Particular conditions of contract, the Developer grants to the Customer an exclusive licence for the exploitation, reproduction, representation, modification, commercialization, translation of the Deliverable for all duration set by the applicable law, on any support and in any format.

-If it is software, the present license is about the source code and the software documentation, {{ company.name }} authorizing the Customer to access the application code.
+If it is software, the present license is about the source code and the software documentation, the Developer authorizing the Customer to access the application code.

-Unless otherwise specified in the Particular conditions of contract, the Customer cannot sublicense specific source code development made by {{ company.name }}.
+Unless otherwise specified in the Particular conditions of contract, the Customer cannot sublicense specific source code development made by the Developer.

 ## Article 8.
 Evolution - Maintenance

-{{ company.name }} authorizes the Customer to develop Evolutions, modifications and iterations of the Deliverable and to manage its maintenance.
+The Developer authorizes the Customer to develop Evolutions, modifications and iterations of the Deliverable and to manage its maintenance.

 ## Article 9.
 Term